Embed This Data

 - FDI Inflow:

-Guinea–Bissau has been wracked by civil conflict since independence in 1974, including a civil war in the late 1990s and multiple military coups, most recently in April 2012.
+Guinea–Bissau has been wracked by conflict since independence in 1974, including a civil war in the late 1990s and multiple military coups, most recently in April 2012.
 In May 2014, José Mário Vaz was elected president of the former Portuguese colony.
-Guinea–Bissau is one of the world’s poorest countries.
-It also is a major transit point for illegal South American drugs bound for Europe, and several senior military officials are allegedly involved in the drug trade.
-Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts (the country’s most important commercial crop), and foreign assistance.
-International donors pledged €1 billion to assist the country at a conference in March 2015.
+In August 2015, Vaz dismissed Prime Minister Domingos Simões Pereira, head of the ruling African Party for the Independence of Guinea and Cape Verde (PAIGC), sparking a political crisis.
+Vaz quickly dismissed several successor governments and by November 2016, had named Umaro Sissoco Embaló to serve as the country’s fifth prime minister within a two-year period.
+Guinea–Bissau is highly dependent on subsistence agriculture, the export of cashew nuts, and foreign assistance, which normally comprises about 80 percent of the country’s budget.

 Although the government has made transferring property easier by lowering the property registration tax, protection of property rights is generally weak.
 The judiciary has little independence and is barely operational.
 Judges are poorly trained, inadequately and irregularly paid, and subject to corruption.
 Guinea–Bissau’s status as a transit hub for cocaine trafficking from South America to Europe exacerbates its endemic corruption.

 The top personal income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
 The sales tax is down to 10 percent on certain commodities.
 The overall tax burden equals 8.7 percent of total domestic income.
 Government spending has amounted to 20.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.4 percent of GDP.
 Public debt is equivalent to 57.7 percent of GDP.